leetvr/hotham/examples/simple-scene/README.md

 ![Asteroid Logo](logo.png?raw=true)
 # Asteroid
-Asteroid is a simple game designed to show off Hotham's capabilites.
+Asteroid is a simple game designed to show off Hotham's capabilities.

 The premise of the game is simple: defend an asteroid and its refining facility from alien invasion.